jupiter0fire/OoTMMR_tracker_pack/README.md

 - [ ] Update MM Logic for NPC Souls (EXPERIMENTAL, not a priority for now)
 - [ ] Add new checks to the map (grass patches - done, fishing shuffle - loaches done, freestanding rupees, freestanding hearts, silver rupees, pots, Big Fairy shuffle, bottle content, fairy Fountains - done)
 - [ ] Update Shared options
-- [X] Add Coins, Add Skeleton Keys, Add Bottomless Wallet
-- [X] Add Logic for Coins, Skeleton Keys, and Bottomless Wallet
-- [X] Move half of Owl Statues to new row and increase text size so it is readable
-- [ ] Fix Keysanity Key locations – either give main dungeons their own row or move BOTW/ICE next to TH to make key positions consistent - See how room is after all new items are added - MM keys/text could do with        a size upgrade top make it readable but its low priority
+- [ ] Fix Keysanity Key locations – either give main dungeons their own row or move BOTW/ICE next to TH to make key positions consistent - See how room is after all new items are added
+- [ ] MM keys/text could do with a size upgrade to make it readable but its low priority
 - [ ] Update possible tricks for OoT
 - [ ] Update possible tricks for MM
 - [ ] Update/add Entrance randomization options